joinpursuit/recaptcha-fullstack-example/README.md

 # RECAPTCHA FULL-STACK EXAMPLE

-This is the started repo and full stack app that will be used to demonstrate the integration of reCAPTCHA in a Full-Stack app built with Express.js and React.js
+This is the starter repo and full stack app that will be used to demonstrate the integration of reCAPTCHA in a Full-Stack app built with Express.js and React.js

 ## Setup
 * Clone this repo